Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 }
 ```

-### Step 2 - Defining an epoch filter
+#### Step 2 - Defining an epoch filter

+The epoch filter defines the hierarchy in which epochs are grouped together.
+As an example, we will focus on creating a filter definition to build a `Light Step `analysis pipeline. `Light Step`is a simple flash used to stimulate the neurons.
+The relevant stimulus parameters are `displayName `= the name of the stimulus protocol \(`Light Step`\), `intensity `= stimulus intensity and `simTime` = the duration of the stimulus display.

-Epoch filter defines the hierarchy in which epochs will be grouped together.
-It is a Matlab structure with following attributes,
+The epoch filter definition is programmed as Matlab structure with the following attributes,

-* type -  An unique name for the filter definition
+* `type` -  An unique name for the filter definition

 ```Matlab
 analysisFilter.type = 'LightStepAnalysis'
 ```

-* buildTreeBy - defines the hierarchy in which the epochs have to be grouped based on _epoch parameter names. _
+* `buildTreeBy `- defines the hierarchy in which the epochs have to be grouped based on epoch parameter names.
-  Let's assume the epoch has the parameters displayName, intensity, and stimTime.
+  Let us assume the epoch has the parameters` displayName, intensity, and stimTime`.

 ```
 analysisFilter.buildTreeBy = {'displayName', 'intensity', 'stimTime'};